ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 1. Backup your work
 2. Sharing with the rigging team

-The new server should be on another disk, that could be a folder setup-ed with Smartdrive from Dropbox, Box or GoogleDrive.
+The new server should be on another disk.
+It could be a folder setup-ed with Smartdrive from *Dropbox*, *Box* or *GoogleDrive*.
-The most stable with previous tests has been Dropbox.
 Or if you are working in a network, it can be a location on the network.

+!!! note "Smart Drives"
+    In case you want to do it with a smart drive, and you have to decide - we've tried all the smart drives in Windows, and the most stable one has been Dropbox.

 If you don't have one yet, just create an empty folder again.
 And after that, open the **pathEnv.mel** file with a text editor, and change the path after *default@* to be your server path.
 Important: even in Windows, do not use **\\** for separating the folders, it all has to be **/**.
-If you copy/paste path in Windows, it'll do the wrong one and you'll have to fix that.
 ```bash
 putenv "KANGAROO_SERVER_PATH" "templates@./templates; default@C:/Users/thoma/Dropbox/assetsServer";
 ```
+!!! note "Windows"
+    If you copy/paste path in Windows, it'll do the wrong slash!
+So you have to replace all **\\** with **/**.

-See how there's the *template* server before?
-Yes, you remember it correctly, the template place where we copied character from before is another server!
+See how there's a *template* server defined?
+This is the template place where we copied character from before.
+Template is another *server*.

+!!! info "Environment Variables"
-Also - the *pathEnv.mel* is basically setting the Environment variable.
+    The *pathEnv.mel* file is basically setting the Environment variable.
     If you are a Pipeline TD you might say this is dirty and messy.
 But no, this is just a simple way to get you started quickly.
     If you want to set the Environment Variables in a different way, just comment out those lines with //, and create the Environment variables wherever you prefer.
-There's even another file **example__Maya.env** where you can see how you would set it up in *the usual* way
+There's even another file **example__Maya.env** where you can see how you would set it up in a *pipeline friendly* way

 ## Roadmap for First Character
-Once you've setup-ed your directories and started the character with the [**create NEW**](#createnew) tool, you can start actually rig the character with the points below.
+Once you've setup-ed your directories and started the character with the [**create NEW**](#createnew) tool, you are ready to actually rig your character by following the points below!

+!!! note "Keep in Mind!"
     Always keep in mind that Kangaroo is a procedural tool where we don't just work on a maya file and send that out when we are done.
     Instead we work on the data that in the end creates the character with the *RunAll* button.

-And generally don't get carried away with one file for too long.
+And generally don't get carried away with one maya scene for too long.
 Always just export and rebuild.
 And best regularly publish your character so you can track things back easier whenever something's not working.

 1. [Specify Your Model](builder/builderGeneral.md#importmodel)